isomerpages/moe-nushigh/_students-and-parents/School Fees.md

 | International Students (non-ASEAN) | 2,616 |
 |

+There is also a supplementary fee of S$20 (subject to revision) per month per student.

 1\.
 The school fee structure applies to all students, regardless of date of admission to the school.

 2\.
 Supplementary fee of S$20 per month per student is payable, in addition to school fees.
 The supplementary fees will help defray costs of school-wide activities and programmes where each and every student will benefit.
 The amount collected pays for items such as the Student Protection Plan (Insurance), School newsletters/publications and other services/facilities.